 Contaminants may be found in drinking water that may cause taste, color, or odor problems.
 These types of problems are not necessarily causes for health concerns.
-For more information on taste, odor, or color of drinking water, please contact the system's business office.

-You may be more vulnerable than the general population to certain microbial contaminants, such as Cryptosporidium, in drinking water.
-Infants, some elderly or immunocompromised persons such as those undergoing chemotherapy for cancer; persons who have undergone organ transplants; those who are undergoing treatment with steroids; and people with HIV/AIDS or other immune system disorders, can be particularly at risk from infections.
+For more information on taste, odor, or color of drinking water, please contact the who have undergone organ transplants; those who are undergoing treatment with steroids; and people with HIV/AIDS or other immune system disorders, can be particularly at risk from infections.
 You should seek advice about drinking water from your physician or health care providers.
 Additional guidelines on appropriate means to lessen the risk of infection by Cryptosporidium are available from the Safe Drinking Water Hotline (800-426-4791).